ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 ```

 This function is not really needed, because on L2 it is a predeployed contract, so it is always at address `0x4200000000000000000000000000000000000010`.
+It is here for symmetry with the L2 bridge, because the address of the L1 bridge is *not* trivial to know.

 ```solidity